Esri/solutions-symbology-data/README.md

 * Build your own icons in the graphics editor of your choice.
 * Save each symbol as a .svg (Scalable Vector Graphic).
-* Run the .bat file to convert your symbols from .svg to .png
+* Run the .bat file in the command prompt to convert your symbols from .svg to .png.
 * Import each symbol into ArcMap as a picture graphic.
 * Save your new style file.
 * Upload your .svg files and your style file back to GitHub.